 & & & -1 & 1

 The differentiation matrix D x \mathbf{D}_x D x in (10.3.5) is not a unique choice.
-We are free to use whatever finite-difference formulas we like in each row.
-However, it makes sense to choose rows that are as similar as possible.
-Using second-order centered differences where possible and second-order one-sided formulas (see Table 5.4.2 ) at the boundary points leads to
+In fact, it’s about the least accurate choice possible, as explained in Convergence of finite differences .
+We are theoretically free to use whatever finite-difference formulas we want in each row, such as those in Table 5.4.1 and Table 5.4.2 , although it makes sense to choose rows that are as similar as possible.
+For instance, using second-order centered differences where possible and second-order one-sided formulas at the boundary points leads to

 D x = 1 h [ − 3 2 2 − 1 2 − 1 2 0 1 2 − 1 2 0 1 2 ⋱ ⋱ ⋱ − 1 2 0 1 2 1 2 − 2 3 2 ] . \mathbf{D}_x = \frac{1}{h}